Client Alert: Standard Contractual Clauses

-European Commission Adopts New Standard Contractual Clauses for Data TransfersBy: Faith D. Kasparian, Ann M. O'Rourke & Ryan J. Perry
+European Commission Adopts New Standard Contractual Clauses for Data TransfersBy: Faith D. Kasparian, Ann M. O'Rourke and Ryan J. Perry

 On Friday, June 4, 2021, the European Commission released eagerly anticipated Standard Contractual Clauses (SCCs) for transfers to third countries (the “Data Transfer SCCs”).
 On the same day, the European Commission released another set of Standard Contractual Clauses addressing data sharing between controllers and processors in the absence of a third-country transfer.